 Everyone describes it a bit differently.
 Some men say they are dog-tired, drained or weary all the time.
 Others say they're completely knackered and exhausted most of the day.

 The key difference is that fatigue goes beyond occasional tiredness.
 It’s like your energy has been completely zapped — making it harder to sleep, work, or hang out with friends and family.
-Fatigue can have a draining impact on everyday life.
+Fatigue can have a draining.
 It's not usually the kind of sleepiness that you can push through by getting a good night of sleep, or with a cup of coffee.
 This feeling of being drained can linger for a long time, sometimes even months or years.
 Simply just being tired, on the other hand, usually goes away after resting up a bit.

 People describe this type of fatigue as ‘whole-body tiredness’.